geerlingguy/ansible-for-kubernetes/cluster-aws-eks/README.md

   - You must have an AWS account to run this example.
   - You must use an IAM account with privileges to create VPCs, Internet Gateways, EKS Clusters, Security Groups, etc.
   - This IAM account will inherit the `system:master` permissions in the cluster, and only that account will be able to make the initial changes to the cluster via `kubectl` or Ansible.
-  - In your AWS account, you must have an EC2 Key Pair named `eks-example` (or change the name of the `aws_key_name` in `vars/main.yml` to a Key Pair you'd like to use).

 ### Build the Cluster via CloudFormation Templates with Ansible